 - ‘Hymn to Intellectual Beauty‘ by Percy Bysshe Shelley

 - ‘Fides, Spes’ by Willa Cather

 The most powerful literary themes are those which touch everyone.
-Life, death, age, these are examples of universal considerations that each person, lover of poetry or not, must contend with.
-Some of the most powerful poetic works consider age, and one’s an unstoppable progression towards death.
-That being said, no one’s experience of ageing is the same as anyone else’s.
+Life, death, and age are examples of universal considerations that each person, lover of poetry or not, must contend with.
+Some of the most powerful poetic works consider age, and one’s unstoppable progression towards death.
+That being said, no one’s experience of aging is the same as anyone else’s.
 As poets from across time explore what it means to age, their various conclusions and considerations paint a picture of human nature and the fear or hope that underlies one’s living days.